rollkit/docs/docs/intro.md

 ## When can you use Rollkit?

 As of today, Rollkit is still in the MVP stages.
-The framework currently provides a centralized sequencer, an execution VM ( ABCI and cosmos SDK) and a connection to a data availability layer (Celestia).
+The framework currently provides a centralized sequencer, an execution VM (ABCI and Cosmos SDK) and a connection to a data availability layer (Celestia).

 We’re currently working on implementing many new and exciting features like light nodes and state fraud proofs.
-Head down to the next section (Rollkit Stack) to learn more about what’s coming for Rollkit.
+Head down to the next section ([Rollkit Stack](./rollkit-stack.md)) to learn more about what’s coming for Rollkit.
+If you're ready to start building, you can skip to the [Tutorials](./tutorials/) section.
-Spoiler alert, it’s going to be a great rabbit hole!
+Spoiler alert, whichever you choose, it’s going to be a great rabbit hole!